 Have you ever considered getting dental insurance?
 Many people don't bother because they think they are covered by the NHS, but there are actually many benefits to having a private dental plan and it may not cost as much as you imagine.

-In this article we take a comprehensive look at private dental insurance in the UK.
+In this article we take a comprehensive look at NHS and private dental insurance in the UK.
 Keep reading to find out about the different levels of cover available and the most popular providers for this type of insurance.
-By the end you should be in a much better position to decide which option is right for you.
+By the end you should be in a much better position to decide which dental finance option is right for you.

 Table of contents